 Yes, Landscaping Does Add Value To Your Home

 You wouldn’t leave your house in sweats for a job interview, would you?
-Landscaping can make a good or bad first impression on potential home buyers, guests or neighbors.
+Landscaping can make a good or bad first impression on potential home buyers, guests, and neighbors.
 Unpruned shrubs, unattended vines, peeling paint and patches of brown dying grass are unsightly and detract from the overall look and feel of your property.
 If you care about the curb appeal of your New England home, you will definitely want to inspect and assess your yard.

 Another reason to consider a time and cash investment in home landscaping is that it can add 15% to your home’s value.
 Some landscaping elements have been seen to boost the value more than others.